OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 echo "Want to use it again?
 Start your emulator with 'emulator -avd NAMEOFX86A8.0 -writable-system -selinux permissive'"
 ```

-Please note that Xposed, as of early 2020, does not work on Android 9 (API level 28) yet.
-However it was unofficially ported for Android Pie.
-You can find the code and usage examples at [EdXposed](https://github.com/ElderDrivers/EdXposed) Github repo.
+Please note that Xposed, at the time of this writing, does not work on Android 9 (API level 28).
+However, it was unofficially ported in 2019 under the name EdXposed, supporting Android 8-10 (API level 26 till 29).
+You can find the code and usage examples at [EdXposed](https://github.com/ElderDrivers/EdXposed "EdXposed") Github repo.

 #### Recommended Tools - Host computer